ethanthoma/personal-website/posts/llms_dont_make_sense.md

 > "You never really understand a person until you consider things from his point of
 > view, until you climb inside of his skin and walk around in it."
+>
+> — Harper Lee

 One of the main reasons language modeling is not the gateway drug to AGI, is because text is a terrible communication protocol.
 So much is missed.
 So much information is simply lost.
 So much is conveyed through other mediums like body language and facial expressions and tone and so on.

 Communication is hard.
-Even for humans!
-And humans have the human experience.
+Even for humans and humans have the human experience!
 They're literally built for human-interaction.
 To propose that a model can model human experience from text is frankly, insane to me.

-And I think there are two issues at hand.
+I think there are two issues at hand.
 One, the lack of human experience for model.
 The best way for a human to learn another's human experience is to literally engage in the same experiences.
 Yes, that includes reading the same things, but also means to do the same things, say the same things, match your senses to theirs.
 Fundamentally, you need to have a **similar sensory experience**.

 This is why multi-modality is important.
 But also, not sufficient.
 Models need to adapt and interact.
-We need models that can put small Legos into their mouth.
+We need models that can put small Lego's into their mouth.

 **Humans perceive first then communicate!**